 “The control measures in place and offsite monitoring devices enabled us to provide excellent on-site music levels for the audience whilst minimising any inconvenience to residents.
 With stages operating up to 95-100dBA on the park, this was an excellent result.”

-Of the Cirrus Optimus Green and Invictus kits’ performance, Chris says both were simple to use and allowed him to see all data simultaneously of both live measurements and previous measurements.
+Of the Cirrus Optimus Environmental and Invictus kits’ performance, Chris says both were simple to use and allowed him to see all data simultaneously of both live measurements and previous measurements.
 “This is critical in a live monitoring situation where circumstances change quickly, and you need access to the data in order to make the right decisions efficiently,” he explained.

 He went on: “The Invictus remote monitoring equipment enables multiple logins, so all acoustic staff, event managers or the local authority, can see the live data from the event.
 Whilst the Invictus is usually placed permanently at noise hotspots, it is also easily portable to move to new locations as required.
 You can simply log in via any internet device and see all the noise data from each device on the single screen.
 This provides constant peace of mind with the ability to be in multiple places at once.
 It saves a lot of time and money as you don’t need to keep travelling around an event site to check noise levels.”